huffs-projects/hedgehog-os/README.md

 **A NixOS Configuration designed for CM4 Lite (2GB RAM)**

-PlanigaleOS is a lightweight Linux distribution optimized for people who can't be trusted with real computers or a desktop environment.
+FrogOS is a lightweight NixOS configuration optimized for people who can't be trusted with real computers or a desktop environment.

 ## Features